ErwinRieger/ddprint/README.rst

 Requirements:

-* apt-get install python python-serial
+* apt-get install python3 python3-serial python3-numpy
-* pip install npyscreen vor the TUI (ddprintui.py)
+* pip3 install npyscreen vor the TUI (ddprintui.py)

 No installation procedure yet, checkout the repository and run *ddprint.py* or *ddprintui.py* from the *ddprint/host* subdirectory.